Mimicry: Defensive

-The fourth case, Vavilovian mimicry, where weeds resemble crops, involves humans as the agent of selection.

 Batesian

-In Batesian mimicry the mimic shares signals similar to the model, but does not have the attribute that makes it unprofitable to predators (e.g., unpalatability).
+In Batesian mimicry, the mimic resembles the model, but does not have the attribute that makes it unprofitable to predators (e.g., unpalatability, or the ability to sting).
 In other words, a Batesian mimic is a sheep in wolf's clothing.
-It is named after Henry Walter Bates, an English naturalist whose work on butterflies in the Amazon rainforest (described in The Naturalist on the River Amazons) was pioneering in this field of study.
 Mimics are less likely to be found out (for example by predators) when in low proportion to their model.
-This phenomenon is called negative frequency dependent selection, and it applies in most forms of mimicry.
-Batesian mimicry can only be maintained if the harm caused to the predator by eating a model outweighs the benefit of eating a mimic.
+Such negative frequency-dependent selection applies in most forms of mimicry.
+Specifically, Batesian mimicry can only be maintained if the harm caused to the predator by eating a model outweighs the benefit of eating a mimic.
 The nature of learning is weighted in favor of the mimics, for a predator that has a bad first experience with a model tends to avoid anything that looks like it for a long time, and does not re-sample soon to see whether the initial experience was a false negative.
 However, if mimics become more abundant than models, then the probability of a young predator having a first experience with a mimic increases.
-Such systems are therefore most likely to be stable where both the model and the mimic occur, and where the model is more abundant than the mimic.
-This is not the case in Müllerian mimicry, which is described next.
+Batesian systems are therefore most likely to be stable where the model is more abundant than the mimic.

-There are many Batesian mimics in the order Lepidoptera.
+There are many Batesian mimics among butterflies and moths.
 Consul fabius and Eresia eunice imitate unpalatable Heliconius butterflies such as H. ismenius.
 Limenitis arthemis imitate the poisonous pipevine swallowtail (Battus philenor).
 Several palatable moths produce ultrasonic click calls to mimic unpalatable tiger moths.
 Octopuses of the genus Thaumoctopus (the mimic octopus) are able to intentionally alter their body shape and coloration to resemble dangerous sea snakes or lionfish.
 In the Amazon, the helmeted woodpecker (Dryocopus galeatus), a rare species which lives in the Atlantic Forest of Brazil, Paraguay, and Argentina, has a similar red crest, black back, and barred underside to two larger woodpeckers: Dryocopus lineatus and Campephilus robustus.
-This mimicry reduces attacks on Dryocopus galeatus from other animals.
-Scientists had falsely believed that D. galeatus was a close cousin of the other two species, because of the visual similarity, and because the three species live in the same habitat and eat similar food.
-Batesian mimicry also occurs in the plant kingdom, such as the chameleon vine, which adapts its leaf shape and colour to match that of the plant it is climbing, such that its edible leaves appear to be the less desirable leaves of its host.
+This mimicry reduces attacks on D. galeatus.

+Batesian mimicry occurs in the plant kingdom, for example where the chameleon vine adapts its leaf shape and colour to match that of the plant it is climbing.
+The distasteful or defended aspects of the species that serves as the model which is being imitated are varied.
+For example, the model can be spiny; it may have chemical defences, mimicked by visual or olfactory cues; the mimic may smell of animal pheromones, faeces, or carrion.